harryprayiv/chase/README.md

 ## What it does, mechanically

-For each Haskell source file, `chase` parses with `haskell-src-exts` and
+For each Haskell source file, `chase` parses with `ghc-lib-parser` (GHC's own parser, exposed as a library) and extracts:
-extracts:

 - module name and language pragmas
 - import declarations (collapsed to one line each, no name lists)
-- type signatures (verbatim from source span)
+- type signatures, both top-level and class methods (verbatim from source span)
-- data, newtype, and type declarations (verbatim from source span)
+- data, newtype, type alias, type family, data family, and closed type family declarations (verbatim from source span)
+- class declarations (head only; method signatures are extracted separately as type signatures)
+- instance declarations (head only; bodies are method definitions, which chase deliberately drops)

 Function bodies are dropped entirely.
 The module skeleton that remains is typically 3x to 10x smaller than the original source.